Basement egress window wells are the latest features that we saw in some very attractive homes in Brown’s Park near downtown Marietta, GA.

-Basement egress window wells are, by far, probably the most boring feature of these homes but a necessity, nonetheless.
-I’ll be posting an article, or two, very soon on some other great features found in these feature laden home plans.
+Basement egress window wells are, by far, the most boring feature of these homes but a necessity, nonetheless.
+I’ll be posting separate articles about the other great features found in these feature-laden home plans.

 Basement egress window wells are required in houses with full basements as stated in the International Residential Code (IRC) 2000 Egress Code.

-The IRC 2000 Egress code for one and two families states:
+The IRC 2000 Egress code for 1 and 2 families states:

 Definition of egress as described in IRC 2000 (Section R310) as it pertains to windows below ground level: